Jeytery/role-cards-store/mafia.md

                     "role": {
                         "id": "3814D6B3-82A2-46DF-9D6E-6C0D6CA59472",
                         "name": "Doctor",
-                        "description": "A role who can heal other players to protect them from being eliminated by the Mafia.", "imageName": ""
+                        "description": "A role who can heal other players to protect them from being eliminated by the Mafia."
                     },
                     "count": 0
                 },